tarsil/saffier/docs/migrations/discovery.md

 ```

 !!!
 Tip
-    The `application` can be anything from Esmerald, Starlette, Sanic and even FastAPI.
+    The `application` can be anything from Ravyn, Starlette, Sanic and even FastAPI.

 The structure above of `myproject` has a lot of files and the one higlighted is the one that
 contains the application object with the [Migration](./migrations.md#migration) from Saffier.